Go Ad-Free

 Q. I have arthritis in my left knee.
 My last X-ray three weeks ago showed bone on bone, but I have had little discomfort.

 I am planning to travel internationally and will do a lot of walking.
-I am having a cortisone shot in my knee next week in preparation; however, I would like to take something with me in case all the walking causes swelling and/or pain.
+My doctor will administer a cortisone shot in my knee next week in preparation; however, I would like to take something with me in case all the walking causes swelling and/or pain.

-I have good walking shoes and a trekking stick but do not want to hold up the group if I have too much pain.
+Good walking shoes and a trekking stick should help, but I do not want to hold up the group if I have too much pain.
 Do you have suggestions of a non-drug remedy for pain/swelling?

 A. You might consider boswellia and/or turmeric capsules to reduce inflammation.
 A systematic review and meta-analysis found that the active ingredients in turmeric (curcuminoids) are “associated with better pain relief than NSAIDs” (Complementary Therapies in Medicine, Dec.
 2021).
 The authors included 11 studies with a total of 1,258 participants in their analysis.
 These were people with knee osteoarthritis (OA).